James Beck (art historian)

-James H. Beck (May 14, 1930 – May 26, 2007) was an American art historian specialising in the Italian Renaissance.
+James H. Beck (May 14, 1930 – May 26, 2007) was an American art historian specializing in the Italian Renaissance.
 He was an outspoken critic of many high-profile restorations and re-attributions of artworks, and founded the pressure group ArtWatch International to campaign against irresponsible practices in the art world.

 Biography

 James Beck was born in 1930 in New Rochelle, New York, a short distance away (as he was known to boast) from Thomas Paine's former house in that city.
 After graduating from Oberlin College in 1952 he trained as a painter, firstly at New York University and then at the Accademia di Belle Arti in Florence.
 At Columbia University he undertook his doctoral dissertation, on the sculpture of Jacopo della Quercia, under the supervision of Rudolf Wittkower.
-Beck was granted a PhD in 1963 and he published his monograph on the sculptor in 1991.
+Beck was granted a PhD in 1963 and he published his monograph on the sculptor in 1992.
 He remained on the art history faculty at Columbia for his entire life, serving as Professor of Italian Renaissance painting and sculpture from 1972.